Featured image: Conservation is an important job of predator hunters, but it takes a sustained effort to reduce coyote numbers.

 Just be prepared to put lots of effort into it.
 In order to have any impact on coyote numbers, you’ll need to kill upwards of 70 percent of the population.
 That’s a lot.
 Few of us have any idea how many coyotes are out there, but the good news is that populations are probably not as high as you think.
 Whether there is one coyote per square mile or 10, you’ll still need to invest lots of effort into it if you expect the slightest benefit.
 And you still might not see any noticeable results.

 A study in Georgia examined fawn survival and coyote populations in conjunction with coyote removal on two wildlife management areas.
 The first year, trappers removed an estimated 81 percent of the coyotes from one wildlife management area and a similar number on the other.
-Fawn survival did go up on one area but they did not improve on the other.
+Fawn survival went up on one area but did not improve on the other.
 The study’s authors concluded, “coyote control may not achieve management objectives in some areas.”

 If you still insist on undertaking some method of control, focus on trapping.
 Hunting is fun and a skilled hunter can rack up some impressive numbers, but it can’t produce the numbers of coyotes that a trap line can.
 Traps work 24 hours a day and a good trapper can set dozens in a day.
 Even the best hunter can’t cover as much territory as a good trapper.
 There is a reason no scientific study has used hunters instead of trappers.